AkashNeil/Kryptonite/README.md

 <img src = "https://raw.githubusercontent.com/AkashNeil/Kryptonite/master/Kryptonite.png">

 Kryptonite is a file encryption software.
-It takes text files and encrypts the text it contains.

 Future developments:
 - Take a text file; encrypt it and change its content.